bookingactivities/booking-activities/readme.txt

 == Upgrade Notice ==

+= 1.12.0-beta1 =
+Major changes in code:
+* If you have purchased add-ons, you need to update them too.
+* If you have custom code, you may need to adapt it.
+No support can be provided for your custom code.
+* The archiving tool has been removed.
+You can still find the backups you have made in wp-content/uploads/booking-activities/archives and manually import them with phpMyAdmin.
+* You won't be able to restore your previous backups of the wp_bookacti_exceptions table as is after the update

 = 1.9.0 =
 Major changes in code:
 * If you have purchased add-ons, you need to update them too.
-* If you have custom code, you probably need to adapt it.
+* If you have custom code, you may need to adapt it.
 No support can be provided for your custom code.

 = 1.1.0 =
 Major update with breaking changes.
 To be safe, make a backup of your database.